Overview

 Three Loop Modes are available:

-When the offset position marker has blue colour, read offset is set to the beginning of the loop if it passes the end of the loop.
+When the offset position marker is blue, the read offset is set to the beginning of the loop if it passes the end of the loop.
 If it passes the beginning of the loop, it is set to the end of the loop.

-When it is orange coloured looping is in ping-pong mode and the playback direction is reversed when read offset passes either of the loop boundaries.
-Additionally the read direction of the sound data is reversed.
+When it is orange, looping is in ping-pong mode, and the playback direction is reversed when the read offset passes either of the loop boundaries.
+Additionally, the read direction of the sound data is reversed.

-When it is green coloured looping is in ping-pong mode, but the read direction is not reversed when read offset passes loop boundaries.
+When it is green, looping is in ping-pong mode, but the read direction is not reversed when the read offset passes loop boundaries.

-The second mode gives smoother loops when random read or write offset is inactive (and playbackspeed is 1.0) while the third mode gives smoother loops when it is active.
+The second mode provides smoother loops when random read or write offset is inactive (and playback speed is 1.0), while the third mode provides smoother loops when it is active.

-When TAPE MODE is active and looping is in the third mode (green coloured loop endpoints) bidirectional looping is done.
+When TAPE MODE is active and looping is in the third mode (green loop endpoints), bidirectional looping is performed.

 Syncing